 WEST TEXAS BEST

-West Texas BEST is a six week robotic competition for middle school and high school students that occurs each fall.
+West Texas BEST is a six-week robotics competition for middle school and high school students that occurs each fall.
 School participation is free and any school is eligible to participate regardless of socioeconomic status, size, or location.
 Many of the materials necessary for participation are provided for teams free of charge.
 Teams have six weeks from the unveiling of the competition theme to develop a robot that will successfully complete the challenge assigned for that year.
 Teams are mentored by Texas Tech students.
-Program faculty lead for BEST is Dr. Richard Gale, P.E.
+Program faculty lead for BEST is Joe Dannemiller.

 FIRST TECH CHALLENGE